 High Five! was developed in 2008 after a local school called the CAC requesting a safety program for elementary school students.
 The growing awareness of the prevalence of child abuse in the community made it possible to bring together a team of people, including school staff, community members and CAC personnel.
 Together they worked to develop High Five! incorporating the latest research in child abuse prevention with the needs of the community, schools and parents.
-After an initial pilot phase, High Five! was launched, starting with one part time educator and growing to four full time educators presenting High Five! to approximately 21,000 students a year in over 70 schools throughout Onondaga County.
+After an initial pilot phase, High Five! was launched, and has reached nearly 60,000 students in over 70 schools throughout Onondaga County.

 High Five!* is a skills–based safety program created by McMahon Ryan Child Advocacy Center.
 It is a school–based child abuse prevention curriculum that emphasizes collaboration with the school community, families and the CAC.

 High Five! was designed to give Kindergarten, first and second grade students the skills to stay safe when they find themselves in unsafe situations.
 The goal of High Five! is to help prevent child abuse and child sexual abuse by promoting the importance of identifying feelings, responding to those feelings and telling a trusted adult.
 Students will learn important safety rules for general situations as well as unsafe touch and boundary violations.
 High Five! is composed of four modules.
-Each Module is designed to be 25 minutes long.
-The 25 minute lessons were designed specifically to take into account a young child’s attention span as well as the time restraints on educators in the classroom.
+Each Module is 25 minutes long and is designed specifically to take into account a young child’s attention span as well as the time restraints on educators in the classroom.

 *High Five! meets Erin’s Law Mandate in New York State requiring child abuse prevention education in grades K-8 in all public schools.